Azure/prometheus-collector/otelcollector/test/README.md

   ```
 - Running `ginkgo bootstrap` in the directory with the golang files will create a starter test suite file for you.

-### Running Tests in Parallel
+## Running Tests in Parallel
-- Ginkgo Test suites are run one at a time.
+- Ginkgo Test Suites are run one at a time.
 - Ginkgo tests inside a suite are run parallely by default unless `Ordered` or `Serial` is specified as a parameter to a Describe function.

-#### Example
+### Example
-- These two DescribeTable() tests will run at the same time.
+- These two `DescribeTable()` tests will run at the same time.
 One tests a replica pod and the other tests a daemonset pod.
-Because Ordered is specified as a Decorator, each Entry in the table, however,  is run one at a time.
+Because `Ordered` is specified as a Ginkgo `Decorator`, each `Entry` in the table, however, is run one at a time.
 - Testing the otelcollector is not running will run at around the same time on the replica pod and daemonset pod.
 However, MetricsExtension not running won't be tested on each pod until the otelcollector test finishes.

   ```go